Eunki as a Researcher

 Or, check my winter.

-1. Some people may realize Jürgen Habermas’s theory when I say ‘public spheres.’
+Some people may realize Jürgen Habermas’s theory when I say ‘public spheres.’
 I think that can be a good start to share my hope of genuine and inclusive communication, but I am not an expert on his theory yet.
 Thus, please do not think of it as a rigorous use of ‘public sphere,’ if you are knowledgeable about that concept.
-Also, I intentionally used a plural form of ‘public spheres’ because I think there can be multiple forms of public spheres working well at particular contexts, which I hope to explore.
+Also, I intentionally used a plural form of ‘public spheres’ because I think there can be multiple forms of public spheres working well in particular contexts, which I hope to explore. ↩